Freelancing has been around for some time, but has increased by leaps and bounds recently. For freelancer clients, the world is only getting bigger.

 2. Work Hard With Commitment

 This is one key takeaway for all freelancers.
-Yes, you may be working for your employer on a freelance basis.
+Yes, you may be working for your employer on the basis of freelancer clients.
 Yes, you may be working remotely from the comfort of your home.
 However, remember, you still have to work with the commitment of a full-time employee.

 There’s a reason why I’ve been working with the same freelance videographer for about four years now.
 The said videographer has shown exemplary commitment, and I have little to complain about.
 I don’t feel the need to reach out to anyone else.
 We have a great rapport, built on mutual trust and passion for the work we do.
 If he’s busy, I prefer waiting until he can fit me into his schedule instead of hiring someone else.